 You can use the cute reindeer either as a decoration or send it as an invitation or greeting card to friends and family.

-For this unique craft idea, you will also need a lot of handprints which will then be put together into a Christmas wreath.
+For this unique Christmas craft idea, you will also need a lot of handprints which will then be put together into a Christmas wreath.
 It’s perfect for hanging on the door or window as a decoration and spread a cosy Christmas atmosphere.

 Here’s how: Take light and dark green cardboard and make a total of 22 handprints.
 Next, draw a large circle with a compass and arrange the handprints around the circle.
 They don’t all have to be neatly together.
 It also looks great when the fingers are a little more sporadic.
 When you are happy with how it looks, glue the individual parts together.
 If you would like to design your homemade Christmas wreath with an even more personal touch, you can make baubles out of coloured paper with your children or cut out a small mistletoe on our cut-out sheet.

-Making crafts with natural materials is a beautiful and sustainable way of creating Advent crafts.
+Making crafts with natural materials is a beautiful and sustainable way of creating Christmas crafts.
 You can prepare for this in autumn by collecting pinecones, chestnuts, twigs, nuts and the like and let them dry.
 In the lead up to Christmas, you can make cute Christmas decorations out of them with your children.

 For example, you can paint pinecones in bright colours and use them as decorations for the Advent wreath or the Christmas tree.
 Or you make miniature Christmas trees out of cones painted green.
 Cones in gold and silver are also really eye-catching.
 If you want to create a forest with little homemade Christmas trees, use smaller cones to make cute gnomes or a Santa Claus.
 All you need is a small wooden ball and some felt.
 You can create a small gnome village in the Christmas forest.